Richiban/Consolo/README.md

 # Arguments and auto-conversion

-Cmdr will automatically convert your arguments to the correct type, so arguments can be of any type that can be converted from a string.
+Consolo will automatically convert your arguments to the correct type, so arguments can be of any type that can be converted from a string.
 Specifically, any type that is not `System.String` needs to have at least one of the following:
 * A `Parse` method that takes a single `System.String` argument
 * A cast operator (whether implicit or explicit) that takes a single `System.String` argument
 * A constructor that takes a single `System.String` argument